Christmas in Portugal is a fantastic idea!

 • Visit the Christmas markets in Rossio and Bairro Alto.

-• Reserve dinner at a hotel.
+• Reserve a dinner at a hotel.

 • Choose great cafes to have breakfast.